kaninbu/Detr-Object-Detect/README.md

 For Windows:

-python3 -m venv venv
+'python3 -m venv venv

-venv\Scripts\activate
+venv\Scripts\activate'

 For Unix or MacOS:

-python3 -m venv venv
+'python3 -m venv venv

-source venv/vin/activate
+source venv/vin/activate'

 Do not close the command prompyt after these step, then run the following command:

-pip install -r requirements.txt
+'pip install -r requirements.txt'

 **********************************************

 Before everything, ensure you have installed all necassry packages by running the following command line in command prompyt:

-pip install -r requirements.txt
+'pip install -r requirements.txt'

 Run the program by opening the Start.bat